Cyndra-project/cyndra/README.md

 }
 ```

-Now, with just `cargo cyndra deploy`, you can see your application live.
+Now, with just `cyndra deploy`, you can see your application live.
 But let's enhance it further by adding a shared Postgres database:

 ```rust
 use axum::{routing::get, Router};